Are you ready to declutter your home? I have 10 quick and easy decluttering tasks that can be completed in 10 minutes or less.

-Spend 10 minutes to pull out any receipts to file away.
-Dispose of any gum wrappers, dried out pens, scrap paper, old appointment cards.
+Spend 10 minutes pulling out any receipts to file away.
+Dispose of any gum wrappers, dried-out pens, scrap paper, or old appointment cards.

 After you are done tackling these quick and easy 10-minute decluttering tasks, you can look around your home to find any other areas that you would like to declutter.
 Here are 106 places you can start decluttering to give you some ideas.

 Remember being successful at something is finding what works for you.

 You may like:16 Decluttering Mistakes to Avoid

 Don’t forget to sign up for my Free Resource Library.
 You will find planner and cleaning schedule printables All free for you to print out and enjoy.

 Follow me on Pinterest for more decluttering tips.